jycl1234/mr-lookup/README.md

 `sheets.js` provides the list of sheets with the ID and URL-encoded name of the sheet itself.
 Note that the API does not actually use the ID.

-`mats.js` is a list of mats in Fate Grand Order, a starting cell (startRange), an ending cell (endRange), a rarity, and a type.
+`mats.js` is a list of mats in Magia Record, a starting cell (startRange), an ending cell (endRange), a rarity, and a type.
 The last two are used for filtering.
 You must ensure startRange and endRange correspond to the sheet, or this tool will not work.